pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20151022-OnlineAppOnly-635810691935734621.md

-# PnP Unit Test report for OnlineAppOnly on Saturday, September 26, 2015 #
+# PnP Unit Test report for OnlineAppOnly on Thursday, October 22, 2015 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##